 Important: Orders must be put through at least 3 days in advance.
 However, if you choose to pick it up at Narita Airport, they can accept orders up to a day in advance.

 Tip: You can also visit their Shinjuku Office if you want to do same-day pick-up.
-But note you have to place your order via their website.
+However, please note that you must place your order through their website.

 Japan Wireless

-Japan Wireless is operated by Inbound Platform, a company that specializes in providing services to international tourists, such as camping cars, Pocket WiFi, and medical information.
-Like Sakura Mobile, it is a better option if you rent a Pocket WiFi for more than 7 days.
+Japan Wireless is operated by Inbound Platform, a company specialising in providing services to international tourists, including camping cars, pocket WiFi, and medical information.
+Like Sakura Mobile, it is a better option if you rent a pocket WiFi for more than 7 days.

-While the daily rates to rent a Pocket WiFi from Japan Wireless are slightly higher than Sakura Mobile, the add-on charges (insurance) are cheaper.
+While the daily rates to rent a Japan Wireless pocket WiFi are slightly higher than Sakura Mobile, the add-on charges (insurance) are cheaper.

-While you can’t order a Pocket WiFi on Japan Wireless’s website for pick up within three days, you can contact their customer service directly by email: [email protected].
+While you can’t order a Japan Wireless pocket WiFi on its website for pick up within three days, you can contact their customer service directly by email: [email protected].

 Important: Japan Wireless still require the order to be put through at least 1 day in advance.